huijing/slides/100-aea-2022/README.md

 Regardless of your opinions on CSS, I'm not here to tell you what to think or how to feel.
 The reality is that browser engines today are much more capable than before, they can lay out content much better than before.
 And it's in our best interest to know how to make full use of the browser's web layout capabilities.

-Technology evolves very fast, I know, but as of now, most web interactions involve a screen.
+Technology evolves very fast, some people might even think that screens will become obsolete soon.
+Sure.
+Maybe.
+But today, most web interactions still involve a screen.
 And these screens can be as small as a watch-face or as large as a 70-inch super HDTV.
 And you, the developer or designer or creator, can't really control this.

 This means, the way we think about designing layouts on the web cannot be like anything else that is fixed.
 It's quite a different mental model, and so, the tools we use must suit this fluid, interactive medium.
 Luckily for us, now that Flexbox and Grid are very well supported across all major browsers, our toolbox has been greatly upgraded.